eduMFA/eduMFA/doc/tokens/tokentypes/u2f.rst

 .. index:: U2F, FIDO

-Starting with version 2.7 privacyIDEA supports U2F tokens.
+Starting with version 2.7 eduMFA supports U2F tokens.
-The administrator or the user himself can register a U2F device and use this U2F token to login to the privacyIDEA web UI or to authenticate at applications.
+The administrator or the user himself can register a U2F device and use this U2F token to login to the eduMFA web UI or to authenticate at applications.

-When enrolling the token a key pair is generated and the public key is sent to privacyIDEA.
+When enrolling the token a key pair is generated and the public key is sent to eduMFA.
 During this process the user needs to prove that he is present by either pressing the button (Yubikey) or by replugging the device (Plug-up token).